 - Independent press, literary magazines, authors, non-profit literary organizations and independent bookstores (table with canopy) $475

-- Shared table with canopy (no more than three exhibitors) $525 includes additional I.D. signs, 2 chairs, and exhibitor listing
+- Shared table with canopy (no more than three exhibitors) $525 includes additional I.D. signs, two chairs, and exhibitor listing

 - Table and chairs package – no canopy $350

-We chose the ‘shared booth/table with canopy’ option, and were glad we had, when Sunday dawned overcast and drizzly, with s forecast for rain.
-Arriving at 8:30 AM, finding the festival grounds nearly empty, we busied ourselves with setting up our books and centering a table under the canopy, hoping to protect both the books and ourselves from a downpour.
-Next up, we tried to hang a poster behind the table, to no avail.
-So we taped it to the table.
+We chose the ‘shared booth/table with canopy’ option, and were glad we had, when Sunday dawned overcast and drizzly, with a forecast for rain.
+Arriving at 8:30 a.m., finding the festival grounds nearly empty, we busied ourselves with setting up our books and centering a table under the canopy, hoping to protect both the books and ourselves from a downpour.
+Next up, we tried to hang a poster behind the table, to no avail, so we taped it to the table.

 Lesson Number One: Whenever you go to a festival, bring a banner with strings to tie to the poles supporting the canopy—tape will not do it.
 And the bigger, the better.